Skip to content ↓

 GCSE Art Fine Art offers a wide range of exciting and creative opportunities for all students.

-We encourage our students explore the visual elements and to communicate ideas and meanings.
+We encourage our students to explore the visual elements and to communicate ideas and meanings.
 They work with traditional and new media, developing confidence, competence, imagination and creativity.
-Specifically students can take the opportunity to work in photography, printmaking, painting, drawing, textiles and ceramics.
+Specifically, students can take the opportunity to work in photography, printmaking, painting, drawing, textiles and ceramics.

 Students are encouraged to think and act as artists, craftspeople and designers, working creatively and intelligently.
-They develop an appreciation of art, craft and design, and its role in the creative and cultural industries that enrich their lives.
+They develop an appreciation of art, craft and design, and their roles in the creative and cultural industries that enrich their lives.

 Students reflect critically on their own and other people’s work, judging quality, value and meaning.